drupal/drupal/themes/stark/README.txt

 --------------------

-To learn how to build your own custom theme and override Drupal's default code, you should start reading the Theming Guide: http://drupal.org/theme-guide
+To learn how to build your own custom theme and override Drupal's default code, see the Theming Guide: http://drupal.org/theme-guide

 See the sites/all/themes/README.txt for more information on where to place your custom themes to ensure easy maintenance and upgrades.